iomax/homebridge-mqttgaragedoor/README.md

   "topics": {
-		"statusSet":    "MQTT TOPIC FOR THE SETTING THE STATUS" "openGet":      "OPTIONAL MQTT TOPIC FOR THE GETTING THE STATUS OF OPEN SWITCH", "closedGet":    "OPTIONAL MQTT TOPIC FOR THE GETTING THE STATUS OF CLOSED SWITCH", "openValue":    "OPTIONAL VALUE THAT MEANS OPEN (DEFAULT true)" "closedValue":  "OPTIONAL VALUE THAT MEANS CLOSED (DEFAULT true)" }
+		"statusSet":    "MQTT TOPIC FOR THE SETTING THE STATUS" "openGet":      "OPTIONAL MQTT TOPIC FOR THE GETTING THE STATUS OF OPEN SWITCH", "openValue":    "OPTIONAL VALUE THAT MEANS OPEN (DEFAULT true)" "closedGet":    "OPTIONAL MQTT TOPIC FOR THE GETTING THE STATUS OF CLOSED SWITCH", "closedValue":  "OPTIONAL VALUE THAT MEANS CLOSED (DEFAULT true)" "openStatusCmdTopic": "OPTIONAL MQTT TOPIC TO ASK OPEN STATUS", "openStatusCmd": "OPTIONAL THE STATUS COMMAND ( DEFAULT "")", "closeStatusCmdTopic": "OPTIONAL MQTT TOPIC TO ASK CLOSE STATUS", "closeStatusCmd": "OPTIONAL THE STATUS COMMAND (DEFAULT "")" }
   "doorRunInSeconds": "OPEN/CLOSE RUN TIME IN SECONDS", "pauseInSeconds" : "IF DEFINED : AUTO CLOSE AFTER [Seconds]"